hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 The maximum number of transactions of a specific type that can be held in the top-priority section of the transaction pool.
 Increasing the `BLOB` value increases the limit on prioritized [blob transactions](../../concepts/transactions/types#blob-transactions) in the transaction pool.
-This allows blob transactions to be processed faster and prioritized over others in the queue based on factors such as type, fees, or importance.
+Only a few blob transactions can fit in a block.
+Adjusting the maximum number of each transaction type is necessary to maintain the efficiency and performance of the prioritized layer.
 The default is `BLOB=6`.

 ### `tx-pool-max-size`